-The purpose of the EXMO Anti-Money Laundering and Know Your Customer Policy (hereinafter — the “AML/KYC Policy“) is to identify, prevent and mitigate possible risks of EXMO being involved in illegal activity.
+The purposes of the EXMO’s Anti-Money Laundering, Counter-Terrorist Financing and Know Your Customer Policy (hereinafter — the “AML/CTF and KYC Policy“) is to identify, prevent and mitigate possible risks of EXMO being involved in illegal activity.

-In conformity with international and local regulations EXMO has implemented effective internal procedures to prevent money laundering, terrorist financing, drug and human trafficking, proliferation of weapons of mass destruction, corruption and bribery and to react correspondingly in case of any form of suspicious activity from its Users.
+To confirm with international and local regulations, EXMO has implemented effective internal procedures to prevent money laundering, terrorist financing, drug and human trafficking, proliferation of weapons of mass destruction, corruption and bribery and to react correspondingly in case of any form of suspicious activity from its Users.

 EXMO will take steps to confirm the authenticity of documents and information provided by Users.
-All legal methods for double verification of identification information will be used, and EXMO reserves the right to investigate the cases of certain Users whose identities have been identified as dangerous or suspicious.
+EXMO will also look to verify identification information through secondary sources, and EXMO reserves the right to investigate further the cases of Users where EXMO is not satisfied with the documentation submitted.

 EXMO reserves the right to verify the identity of the User on an ongoing basis, especially when its identification information has been changed or its activities appear suspicious (unusual for a particular User).
 In addition, EXMO reserves the right to request from the Users current documents, even if they have been authenticated in the past.

 After confirming the identity of the user, EXMO may refuse to provide Services to the User if EXMO’s Services are suspected to be used for the purposes of conducting illegal activities.

 EXMO has a regulatory requirement to verify the sources of Fiat Money and/or Cryptocurrency to know that the sources of the Funds that Users use to trade with are legitimate.

 Users who intend to use payment cards for the purpose of consuming Services must undergo a card check in accordance with the instructions available on the EXMO’s Site.

 EXMO uses independent third-party companies for the following: